azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 "supportedResourceTypes": [ "Microsoft.Web/sites", "Microsoft.Web/serverfarms", "Microsoft.Web/sites/config" ]

-### Uploading extended ARM controls to server
+### Uploading extended ARM controls to policy store

-Once you have tested your new ARM Checker controls on your machine.You need to upload these new controls to org policy server so that these new controls will be available for all users in your organization.
+Once you have tested your new ARM Checker controls on your machine.You need to upload these new controls to org policy store so that these new controls will be available for all users in your organization.

 1. Go to org policy folder(in your local machine)
 2. Create ARMControls.ext.json file with content given below.(if not present already)